Wyshynski's Weekly Reader: Is Houston the favorite for expansion?

 (One other factor to consider: Synergy.
 In Fertitta, the NHL would have a hat-trick owner who controls the arena, the NBA team and the NHL team.
 The NHL likes that.)

-Market: Pass.
-The NHL has had interest in Houston for years, and that side-eyeing has certainly intensified as its market has exploded: The city is now the fourth most populous one in American behind New York, Los Angeles and Chicago.
+Market: Passes.
+The NHL has had interest in Houston for years, and that side-eyeing has certainly intensified as its market has exploded: The city is now the fourth most populous in the United States behind New York, Los Angeles and Chicago.
 Combine the energy industry with low taxes and demographic shifts to a more diverse populace and ... well, God bless Texas, we've got ourselves a boom town.

 But we also have ourselves a hockey town.
 Houston's history with the sport tracks back to 1972, as different incarnations of the Houston Aeroes have called it home.
 It's a city that has seen Gordie Howe skate.
 It's a city that has an actual hockey heritage.
 Along with, you know, gallons of corporate dollars to go with those gallons of oil.